cfhamlet/os-aio-pod/README.md

 ### Built-In Components

-There are some built-in adapters can be used for convenient.
+There are some built-in adapters can be used for convenient:

 * [uvicorn](https://github.com/encode/uvicorn), a lightning-fast ASGI server